-- 19.1 The GDPR requires us to keep full and accurate records of all our Data Processing activities. - 19.2 We must keep and maintain accurate records reflecting our Processing including records of Data Subjects' Consents and procedures for obtaining Consents. - 19.3 These records should include, at a minimum, the name and contact details of the Data Controller and the DPO, clear descriptions of the Personal Data types, Data Subject types, Processing third-party activities.
-Processing purposes. recipients of the Personal Data, Personal Data storage locations, Personal Data transfers, the Personal Data's retention period and a description of the security measures in place.
+- 18.1 The UK GDPR requires us to keep full and accurate records of all our Data Processing activities. - 18.2 We must keep and maintain accurate records reflecting our Processing including records of Data Subjects' Consents and procedures for obtaining Consents. - 18.3 These records should include, at a minimum, the name and contact details of the Data Controller and the DPO, clear descriptions of the Personal Data types, Data Subject types, Processing activities, Processing purposes, third-party recipients of the Personal Data, Personal Data storage locations, Personal Data transfers, the Personal Data's retention period and a description of the security measures in place.
 In order to create such records, data maps should be created which should include the detail set out above together with appropriate data flows.

-20. Training and audit
+19. Training and audit

-- 20.1 We are required to ensure all personnel have undergone adequate training to enable us to comply with Data Privacy laws.
-We must also regularly test our systems and processes to assess compliance. - 20.2 Members of staff must attend all mandatory Data Privacy related training. - 20.3 Data protection awareness training is included in the induction process for all new staff.
+- 19.1 We are required to ensure all personnel have undergone adequate training to enable us to comply with Data Privacy laws.
+We must also regularly test our systems and processes to assess compliance. - 19.2 Members of staff must attend all mandatory Data Privacy related training. - 19.3 Data protection awareness training is included in the induction process for all new staff.

-21. Privacy By Design and Data Protection Impact Assessment (DPIA)
+20. Privacy By Design and Data Protection Impact Assessment (DPIA)

-- 21.1 We are required to implement Privacy by Design measures when Processing Personal Data by implementing appropriate technical and organisational measures (like Pseudonymisation) in an effective manner, to ensure compliance with Data Privacy principles. - 21.2 This means that we must assess what Privacy by Design measures can be implemented on all programs/systems/processes that Process Personal Data by taking into account the following: - 21.2.1 the state of the art;
+- 20.1 We are required to implement Privacy by Design measures when Processing Personal Data by implementing appropriate technical and organisational measures (like Pseudonymisation) in an effective manner, to ensure compliance with Data Privacy principles. - 20.2 This means that we must assess what Privacy by Design measures can be implemented on all programs/systems/processes that Process Personal Data by taking into account the following: - 20.2.1 the state of the art; - 20.2.2 the cost of implementation; - 20.2.3 the nature, scope, context and purposes of Processing; and - 20.2.4 the risks of varying likelihood and severity for rights and freedoms of Data Subjects posed by the Processing. - 20.3 We are also required to conduct DPIAs in respect to high risk Processing. - 20.4 The school should conduct a DPIA and discuss the findings with the DPO when implementing major system or business change programs involving the Processing of Personal Data including: - 20.4.1 use of new technologies (programs, systems or processes), or changing technologies (programs, systems or processes); - 20.4.2 Automated Processing including profiling and Automated Decision-Making (ADM); - 20.4.3 large scale Processing of Special Category/Sensitive Data; and - 20.4.4 large scale, systematic monitoring of a publicly accessible area. - 20.5 We will also undertake a DPIA as a matter of good practice to help us to assess and mitigate the risks to pupils.
+If our processing is likely to result in a high risk to the rights and freedom of children then a DPIA should be undertaken. - 20.6 A DPIA must include: - 20.6.1 a description of the Processing, its purposes and the school's legitimate interests if appropriate; - 20.6.2 an assessment of the necessity and proportionality of the Processing in relation to its purpose; - 20.6.3 an assessment of the risk to individuals; and

-- 21.2.2 the cost of implementation; - 21.2.3 the nature, scope, context and purposes of Processing; and - 21.2.4 the risks of varying likelihood and severity for rights and freedoms of Data Subjects posed by the Processing. - 21.3 We are also required to conduct DPIAs in respect to high risk Processing. - 21.4 The School should conduct a DPIA and discuss the findings with the DPO when implementing major system or business change programs involving the Processing of Personal Data including: - 21.4.1 use of new technologies (programs, systems or processes), or changing technologies (programs, systems or processes); - 21.4.2 Automated Processing including profiling and Automated Decision-Making (ADM); - 21.4.3 large scale Processing of Special Category/Sensitive Data; and - 21.4.4 large scale, systematic monitoring of a publicly accessible area. - 21.5 We will also undertake a DPIA as a matter of good practice to help us to assess and mitigate the risks to pupils.
-If our processing is likely to result in a high risk to the rights and freedom of children then a DPIA should be undertaken. - 21.6 A DPIA must include: - 21.6.1 a description of the Processing, its purposes and the School's legitimate interests if appropriate; - 21.6.2 an assessment of the necessity and proportionality of the Processing in relation to its purpose; - 21.6.3 an assessment of the risk to individuals; and - 21.6.4 the risk mitigation measures in place and demonstration of compliance. - 22.
-CCTV
+20.6.4 the risk mitigation measures in place and demonstration of compliance.